dnmelais/BLUEZONES_ASSESSMENT_WEBSITE/README.md

 ## How to Run the Project
 1. Clone the GitHub repository.
 2. Open the index.html file in your preferred web browser.
-3. Explore the Blue Zones Map and search bar, take the survey, learn about the Blue Zones Project, and discover information about countries using the Rest Countries API.
+3. Explore The Original Blue Zones Map and search bar, take the survey, learn about the Blue Zones Project, and discover information about countries using the Rest Countries API.

 ## Features Implementation
 **Analyze data that is stored in arrays, objects, sets, or maps and display information about it in your app:**

+- Autocomplete Search Bar

-I have effectively organized city data in the cityData array.
-Each element in the array corresponds to a city, containing information such as city_id, city_name, and city_details.
+I have effectively organized city data in the cityData array, where each element corresponds to a city, encompassing information like city_id, city_name, and city_details.
+Additionally, the Autocomplete Search Bar engages with the jQuery UI API, retrieving Blue Zones city names in real-time as users type, enriching the user experience with dynamic suggestions.
-The showDialog function utilizes this array to dynamically generate content for the dialog box based on the city that the user clicks on the map.
-This demonstrates the effective use of arrays and objects to manage and present data.

 **Visualize data in a user-friendly way (e.g., graph, chart, etc.):**

+- Google MyMaps

 The interactive map with clickable areas represents a visually appealing way to explore information about the original Blue Zones.
 Each city is clickable, and the information is displayed in a user-friendly way.
 The dialog itself, showing city details in a structured format, serves as an effective visualization of the data.
-The styling and design choices contribute to a positive user experience.
+Additionally, the Google My Maps Integration through the <iframe> enhances the user interface by providing an interactive map feature.
+This fulfills the "Visualize data in a user-friendly way" requirement, offering users an engaging and informative experience.

 **Retrieve data from a third-party API and use it to display something within your app OR Create a form and store the submitted values using an external API (e.g., a contact form, survey, etc.):**

+- Rest Countries API

 I successfully integrated data from the Rest Countries API by using the fetch function to obtain information about various countries.
 The retrieved data is then used to dynamically generate content for each country, displaying flags, population, region, and capital.
 This showcases the integration of external API data into my application, enriching it with real-world information.